anselbrandt/raspbian-lite-install-guide/README.md

 $ sudo modprobe bcm2835-v4l2
 ```

-To load the the `bcm2835-v4l2` driver on boot:
+To load the the bcm2835-v4l2 driver on boot:

 ```
 $ sudo nano /etc/modules
 ```

-and add:
+and add the following line:
 ```
 bcm2835-v4l2
 ```